C-huck/gesture-handshape-perception/README.md

 Précis:
   - **Background:**
     - Non-signers are good at resolving grammatical information about signs, like whether the events they denote have natural semantic endpoints: e.g., *The flower wilted* has an endpoint (*The flower is completely wilted*), but *The flower grew* does not (*?The flower completely grew*).
 But, non-signers are bad at guessing the encyclopedic content (=meaning) of signs: e.g., Non-signers usually can't guess that the sign DECIDE means *to decide* (but they know that the sign has a natural semantic endpoint).
-    - Some work has shown that non-signers are better at guessing the meaning of gesture other non-signers produce, but these studies adopt an artificial measure of accuracy
+    - Some work has shown that non-signers are better at guessing the meaning of gestures that other non-signers produce, but these studies adopt an artificial measure of accuracy
     - Little work has examined how/whether non-signers perceive arguments or argument structure in silent gesture
     - **Q1:** (a) Can participants with no sign language experience detect whether silent gestures represent transitive (*I bounced a ball*) or intransitive (*The ball bounced*) events? (b) Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`
     - **Q2:** How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
 See `/gesture-meaning-project`